tskTNK/DualSatEarthNav/README.md

 The original GNSSpy work developed by Mustafa Serkan Isik and Volkan Ozbey: https://github.com/GNSSpy-Project/gnsspy

+Note: the following part is a copy from the original GNSSpy website.

 # GNSSpy
 Python Toolkit for GNSS Data developed by Mustafa Serkan Isik (isikm@itu.edu.tr) and Volkan Ozbey (ozbeyv@itu.edu.tr).
 This project is still a work in progress.
 Send us your feedback if possible...